nguyenkvvn/Superstar-STR15/README.md

 4. **AR-15 Fire Control Group** - You will need a _mil-spec_ AR-15 fire control group.
 (Sorry, no drop-in triggers!)
 5. **x1 M3 x 0.5mm Thread, 8mm long, Socket Head Screw** - You can find this from McMasterCarr with part number 91290A113.
 (You can get by without this, but your detent will be loose for your rear takedown.)
 6. **x1 M8 x 1.25 mm Thread, 90 mm long, Socket Head Screw** - (_Optional_) This is only needed if you plan to print the included birdshead grip.
+7. **x1 3/8” T-50** - Needed if you plan to use TheDecliner's trigger

 You may find that a set of files will come in handy for your specific print's fitment.

 ## Instructions
 1. Print the receiver.
-2. Print the desired trigger bow.
-(You can print either straight-bow or curved-bow trigger.)
+2. Print the desired trigger.
+(TheDecliner's trigger is STRONGLY recommended, as the plastic triggers have a limited life span.)
 3. Complete the receiver with the lower parts kit.
 You might need a conical file to enlarge the hole as necessary on both the receiver and the trigger, but only ever so slightly.
 4. Test the fitment of the printed trigger bow.
 (Make sure you can put it in and out of the receiver easily!)
 If the fitment is successful, assemble the fire control group with the appropriate springs.
 Set aside the mil-spec trigger- it won't be used for this build (yet).
 5. Test the fitment of the fire selector.
 File the receiver as necessary for a snug, but not overly tight, fit.